kasir-barati/kasir-barati/README.md

 ### Hi there 👋

+A short bio: From Afghanistan, raised in Iran, Moved to Munich, Germany in 30.11.2022.
+Chatty, love to experience.
+Ready to accept any catastrophe (TBH not too sure)

 - 🔭 I’m currently working on myself and my skills
 - Goals for now:
   - Learn :jp: 日本語 and :de: Deutsch